pkosiec/botkube/tests/README.md

       slack:
         enabled: false # Tests will override this temporarily
         token: ${SLACK_BOT_TOKEN} # Provide a valid token for BotKube app
-        channel: botkube-test # Tests will override this temporarily
+        channel: "" # Tests will override this temporarily
     config:
       resources:
         - name: v1/configmaps